kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 Continuous funding processes allow for a more relaxed attitude towards "correctness," as the opportunity to course-correct is built right in.
 It becomes more acceptable to "throw something out there" with the confidence that allocations will be updated in response to new information, and that over time the resources will be directed to where they are highest leverage.

-This "cybernetic" appraoch to capital allocation -- focusing less on specific "point" solutions and more on dynamic _processes_ -- promises to be more robust and resilient compared to intensive, round-based aproaches.
+This "cybernetic" approach to capital allocation -- focusing less on specific "point" solutions and more on dynamic _processes_ -- promises to be more robust and resilient compared to intensive, round-based approaches.

 # IV: Conclusion